 Whether you aspire to teach courses in English language and Literature, are seeking a managerial position in public relations[iii], want to use the Master’s degree as a platform for continued education, or want to refine and build on your writing strengths.
 The great thing about looking into Masters in Literature and Writing Programs is that there are options.
 Start searching through the directory of sponsored listings to find choices such as Master of Arts – Literature and Writing, Master of Arts in Science Writing, MFA in Creative Writing, or M.A. in Classical Studies.

 Sources: [i] onetonline.org/link/summary/25-1123.00 |[ii] chea.org/pdf/chea-at-a-glance_2015 |[iii] bls.gov/ooh/management/public-relations-managers.htm | pdf | en.wikipedia.org/wiki/Literary_genre | en.wikipedia.org/wiki/Literature

 |State||Employment||Annual Mean Wage|

-Schools with Masters in Literature & Writing Programs in Oregon
+Schools with Master in Literature in Oregon

 Southern New Hampshire University